TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 Encoding the Message
 ============

-Preparing the message for transmission is tough, more than I anticipated.
+Preparing the message for transmission is tiresome, with lots of minor details to consider.
 It can be broken down into two parts, the header and the content.
 Let's start with the header, the code bellow was extracted from the `MailPayload` class, and is responsible for generating the encoded message headers for transmission:

 ```csharp